firatkiral/pypeek/README.md

 ```

 ### Create a desktop shortcut:
 Make sure you run the pypeek command at least once before creating a shortcut.
+On Linux it will create an app inside applications, on Windows and MacOS it will create a desktop shortcut.

 ```console
 pypeek --shortcut